IBM/watson-document-co-relation/README.md

 After running each cell of the notebook under Correlate text, the results will display.

 The configuration json controls the way the text is correlated.
 The correlation involves two aspects - co-referencing and relation determination.
-The configuration json contains the rules for co-referencing and grammar for determining relations.
-The output from Watson Natural Language Understanding and Python NLTK toolkit is processed based on the rules specified in the configuration json to come up with the correlation of content across documents.
+The configuration json contains the rules and grammar for co-referencing  and determining relations.
+The output from Watson Natural Language Understanding and Python NLTK toolkit is processed based on the rules and grammar specified in the configuration json to come up with the correlation of content across documents.

 ![](doc/source/images/correlate_text_config.png)

-We can modify the configuration json to add more rules for co-referencing or grammar for determining the relations.
+We can modify the configuration json to add more rules and grammar for co-referencing determining the relations.
 In this way, we can enhance the text correlation without any changes to the code.

 We can see from the `6.
 Visualize correlated text` in the notebook the correlations between the text in the two sample documents that we provided.